"Put your heart, your mind, your intelligence and your soul even in the smallest acts." Swami Sivananda

 T-shirt or Crop Top?

-You could be tempted to simply put on your usual clothes to go to class: a t-shirt or long-sleeved shirt.
+You could be tempted to simply put on your usual clothes to go to yoga classes near me: a t-shirt or long-sleeved shirt.
 Only with yoga, there are two major disadvantages to using your usual t-shirt:

 It is better to choose a different kind of top to practice yoga.
 But which one?